 Such backup services also provide advanced capabilities such as automated archiving of deleted/offboarded users and end-user self service recovery.

-File sharing exposure audit
+3. Drive file sharing exposure audit

 Another important Google Workspace admin task is data sharing exposure control.